COUNTRY PROFILE

 Retail Sector

-$17 billion
+$16 billion

 37.8%

-in revenue from U.S. exports of consumer-oriented products to Vietnam in 2023
+U.S. exports of processed food to Vietnam were US$666.1 million in 2024.

-Most consumer-oriented products reach the shelves of retail food channels through importers, and processors.
+Most consumer-oriented products reach the shelves of retail food channels through importers and processors.
 Recently, some of the largest modern retail food chains have started directly importing fresh fruits, beef and beef products, seafood, and non-alcoholic beverages for their outlets.

 Best Product Prospects: